Floppy/web3dguide/en/tut13.md

 <IMG SRC="../pics/axes.gif" WIDTH=200 HEIGHT=200 ALT="Axes">

-The X-Axis is horizontal, Y is vertical, and Z is coming <EM>out</EM> of the screen at you in the diagram above.
+The X-Axis is horizontal, Y is vertical, and Z is coming *out* of the screen at you in the diagram above.